orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Declared materiality is not independent verification by itself.

+Repository publication is not independent evidentiary custody by itself.

+A single NDC score is not sufficient when adversarial objectives differ.

+Availability is not a universal good across all object classes.

 A-DAP terminology is not A-DAP compliance.

-A-DAP compliance requires a reconstructible custody graph and reproducible NDC computation.
+A-DAP compliance requires a reconstructible custody graph and reproducible NDC computation under stated adversarial objectives and object-class assumptions.

 If verification still depends on the verified, the system remains structurally dependent.

 A-DAP helps create the object that later accountability may need.

 It does not replace the institutions that must use it.

+## License

+MIT License.